You’ve got data. A lot of it.

 1. More reliable and relevant information

-Another benefit of first-party data is that you know its source and how it was obtained (i.e. with the consumer’s consent) so there is no gray area or issues with privacy laws.
+Another benefit of first-party data is that you know its source and how it was obtained (i.e. with the consumer’s consent and GDPR compliance) so there is no gray area or issues with privacy laws.

-2. Breaking down the barriers with identity resolution
+2. Breaking down the barriers with user resolution

-Now that you’ve unlocked the key to understanding how customers interact with your brand, taking a targeted approach allows you to add effective personalization to your marketing, pushing upsells and cross-category offers that will go a long way to increase your repeat purchase rate.
+Now that you’ve unlocked the key to understanding how customers interact with your brand, taking a targeted approach allows you to add effective personalization to your marketing strategy, pushing upsells and cross-category offers that will go a long way to increase your repeat purchase rate.

 3. Ability to create highly personalized experiences